kyagi/shell-pop-el/README.md

 Use `M-x customize-variable RET shell-pop-shell-type RET` to customize the shell to use.
 Four pre-set options are: `shell`, `terminal`, `ansi-term`, and `eshell`.
 You can also set your custom shell if you use other configuration.

 For `terminal` and `ansi-term` options, you can set the underlying shell by customizing `shell-pop-term-shell`.
-By default, `/bin/bash` is used, but you can also use `/bin/tcsh`, `/bin/zsh` or others.
+By default, `shell-file-name` is used, but you can also use `/bin/tcsh`, `/bin/zsh` or others.

 Use `M-x customize-group RET shell-pop RET` to set further options such as hotkey, window height and position.
 You can get a full frame layout by setting `full` to `shell-pop-window-position`.